If I live, I’m the Qur'an’s servant evermore,

 Ideas, language, even the phrase each other doesn't make any sense.

-Barks’ version has erased the Islamic context and secularized the poem, reducing it to a vague, almost meaningless new-age platitude.
+Barks’ version has erased the Islamic context and secularized the poem, reducing it to a vague new-age platitude.

 Take this second example, a quote we found online: